Hasso Plattner

 Hasso Plattner (born 21 January 1944) is a German businessman who is the co-founder of SAP SE software company.
-From 2003 to 2024, he served as the chairman of the company's supervisory board.
-As of August 2020, Forbes reported that he possessed a net worth of US$17.9 billion.
+From 2003 to 2024, he was the chairman of the company's supervisory board.
+As of August 2020, Forbes estimated his net worth at US$17.9 billion.

 Early life

 Plattner was born to German ophthalmologist Horst Plattner (1918–2001) and his wife shortly before the end of the Second World War, in Berlin.
 He grew up in Bavaria and completed his masters degree in communications engineering from the University of Karlsruhe in 1968.

 Career

-In 1972, Plattner and four colleagues left IBM to launch SAP, where he eventually served as co-chief executive (together with Henning Kagermann) from 1998.
+In 1972, Plattner and four colleagues left IBM to launch SAP, where he eventually was co-chief executive (together with Henning Kagermann) from 1998.
 He stepped down in 2003 at age 60.

 From 2003 to 2024, Plattner chaired the company's supervisory board and played an influential role in the company's governance, orchestrating the hiring of co-CEOs Jennifer Morgan and Christian Klein in 2019.
 He has reduced his stake in SAP several times; as of 2020, he owned a 5.89% stake, making him the company's largest individual shareholder.

 In 1998, Plattner founded the non-profit Hasso Plattner Institute (HPI).
 He is Chair of Enterprise Platform and Integration Concepts and Professor of Enterprise Systems at HPI.

 In 2005, Plattner set up his own venture capital fund, Hasso Plattner Ventures, with more than 25 million euros.
 By December 2009, HPV managed €150 million and had 17 companies in its portfolio, including online cruise portals Dreamlines.
 An affiliate fund, HPV Africa in Cape Town, was founded in 2008, with €29 million, and soon invested in five companies.
 Plattner provides the lion's share of this investment capital.
 In September 2010, HPV invested $6 million in Israeli software company Panaya in exchange for the company's stakes.